kawacukennedy/smartaccessible_cms_toolkit/README.md

 ## Contributing

-Contributions are welcome!
-Please refer to the project's issue tracker for open tasks or submit pull requests with your enhancements.
+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the [MIT License](LICENSE).